OpenPrinting/libppd/DEVELOPING.md

 ### Source Files

-All source files names must consist of lowercase ASCII letters, numbers, dash ("-"), underscore ("_"), and period (".") to ensure compatibility across different filesystems.
+All source file names must consist of lowercase ASCII letters, numbers, dash ("-"), underscore ("_"), and period (".") to ensure compatibility across different filesystems.
 Source files containing functions have an extension of ".c" for C and ".cxx" for C++ source files.
 All other "include" files have an